Use these links to see topics about configuring SSL connections to external systems:

 virtualize (lower case), and set its value to

-true, see Configuring Identity Store Virtualization Using Fusion Middleware Control.
+true (for more information, see Configuring Identity Store Virtualization Using Fusion Middleware Control).

 Create the keystore: